DSPN/oracle-bare-metal-cloud-dse/README.md

     ssh -i ~/.ssh/id_rsa opc@<IP Address>

 Oracle Linux runs iptables by default.
-We can stop iptables by running the following command.
-You will need to do this on each node.
+We'll need to stop iptables for the cluster to be able to communicate.
+The machines also need their drives mounted.
+We have provided a script to automate this.
+You will need to do run the script on each node.

     curl https://raw.githubusercontent.com/DSPN/oracle-bare-metal-cloud-dse/master/bin/dse.sh > dse.sh
     chmod +x dse.sh